MRosinskiGit/AzureDevopsApi/README.md

 Current progress and expected features are described in [`CHANGELOG.md`](CHANGELOG.md).
 ## Features

-AzApi provides a modular, object-oriented interface to the most commonly used Azure DevOps services:
+AzApi provides a modular, object-oriented interface to the most commonly used Azure DevOps services with logger support:

 - `Boards` – work items, queries, iterations, and more
 - `Repos` – repositories, branches, pull requests